sSwiergosz/score-keeper/README.md

 # scoreKeeper
-Basic Javascript excersise to keep the score of a game
+Basic Javascript excersise to keep the score of a game.

+Simple Javascript + CSS + HTML.